-- Western Cape Minister of Health, Theuns Botha, first launched the complaints pilot project in 2012.
-The project allows clients to raise concerns if they are unhappy and dissatisfied with the service they receive at health facilities.
+- Former Western Cape Minister of Health, Theuns Botha, first launched the complaints pilot project in 2012.
+The project allows citizens to raise concerns if they're unhappy and dissatisfied with the service they receive at health facilities.

-- This project does not replace the current complaints procedure, but merely offers you another opportunity to inform the department of unsatisfactory service you might experience at a health facility.
+- This project doesn't replace the current complaints procedure but merely offers you another opportunity to inform the department of unsatisfactory service you might experience at a health facility.

 - Call 0860 142 142 and press "1".

-- A call centre was set up to attend to SMSes, calls and e-mails between 07:00 and 19:00, Monday to Friday.
-You can still send complaints after these hours and you will receive an SMS, but these queries will only be dealt with the following morning at 07:00.
+- A call centre was set up to attend to SMSes, calls and emails between 7am and 7pm, Monday to Friday.
+You can still send complaints after these hours, but these queries will only be dealt with the next day at 7am.

 - Standard SMS rates apply.

 - Cost of a local telephone call from anywhere in South Africa.

 What information is required?